jdelman/acrylic/docs/QUICKSTART.rst

     data = data.sort('diff', desc=True).sort('description').sort('searchterm')

-Sorting can be done in-place with the `inplace` argument.
-A reference to the (original, now mutated) DataTable is returned just in case, but the original DataTable is mutated.
+Sorting can be done in-place with the ``inplace`` argument.
+A reference to the original, now mutated DataTable is returned for convenience.

 .. code:: python